-Why I Choose To Invest In Myself And My Business As A New Coach
+Why I Invested In Myself And My Business As A New Coach

 Happy New Year.
 I am so excited to hear what you guys are up to in 2017, what your intentions are.